 The Larchmere String Quartet, Rose’s current ensemble, performs extensively around their home of Southern Indiana, but also tours in the US and abroad.
 The quartet has worked with composers such as Gabriela Ortiz, Mario Lavista, Atar Arad, and Zack Browning.
 In addition to tackling new works for quartet, the LSQ enjoys finding forgotten gems of the quartet literature.
 In 2014 the LSQ recorded a CD for Naxos of the String Quartet and Clarinet Quintet of romantic composer Stephan Krehl.
 This is the only commercially available recording of these works.

 As a music educator, Rose has served as a viola and chamber music faculty member at the University of Evansville, DePauw University, Indiana University Jacobs School of Music, and the University of Illinois.
 She has also worked as a teaching assistant for Atar Arad at Indiana University, Mai Motobuchi at the New England Conservatory Preparatory School, Masumi Rostad at the University of Illinois, and Mimi Zweig and Brenda Brenner at the Indiana University String Academy.

-Currently a doctoral candidate in viola with a minor in music theory at the Indiana University Jacobs School of Music, Rose also holds degrees from the New England Conservatory of Music, and the University of Illinois.
+Rose holds a DM in viola performance with a minor in music theory from the Indiana University Jacobs School of Music, as well as degrees from the New England Conservatory of Music, and the University of Illinois.
 Her primary teachers have been Atar Arad, Carol Rodland, Masumi Rostad and Rudolf Haken.